kulttuuri/DiscordNotifications/README.md

 ## Supported MediaWiki operations to send notifications

-* When article is added.
-* When article is removed.
-* When article is moved.
-* When article is edited.
+* Article is added, removed, moved or edited.
-* When new user is added.
+* New user is added.
-* When user is blocked.
+* User is blocked.
-* When file is uploaded.
+* File is uploaded.

 ## Requirements

 * [cURL](http://curl.haxx.se/).
-This extension also supports using file_get_contents for sending the data.
-See the configuration parameter $wgDiscordSendMethod below to change this.
+This extension also supports using `file_get_content` for sending the data.
+See the configuration parameter `$wgDiscordSendMethod` below to change this.
-* MediaWiki 1.8+ (tested with version 1.8, also tested and works with 1.25+)
+* MediaWiki 1.25+
 * Apache should have NE (NoEscape) flag on to prevent issues in URLs.
 By default you should have this enabled.

 ## How to install